Watch Our FREE Training

 • Size

-• General overall condition – it is best to do a walk-through because the condition is pertinent to the expenses used to calculate your MAO.
+• General overall condition: It is best to do a walk-through because the condition is pertinent to the expenses used to calculate your MAO.

 • Interior inspection - check for water damage or floor holes.
 Also, determine water pressure and if electricity works, etc.